qileilove/capybaraDemo-1/README.md

 ```

 ### Looking at a failed test case
-This demo captures screenshots of failed test steps.
-If you haven't seen a failed test case already, run the tests wiht an invalid userid and/or password.
-When you do, you should see something like this in th e command line output.
+This demo captures screenshots for failed test steps.
+If you have not seen a failed test case already, run the tests with an invalid userid and/or password.
+When you do, you should see something like this in the command line output.

 ```
  Scenario: Successful login                                   # features/login.feature:4